 Mary P. Isenhour

 Mary has over 30 years of experience in government and campaigns working with elected officials and candidates at every level of government.
+Today she is ranked among The Pennsylvania Power 100 by City and State PA.

 In 2013, Mary was one of the first people hired by then-unknown-candidate Tom Wolf to serve as a senior advisor to his campaign.
 She went on to play a key role in his election as Pennsylvania governor in a win that few predicted.